krautart/krautart/README.md

 - 👋 Hi, I’m @krautart
-- 👀 I’m interested in Cardano NFTs
+- 👀 I’m interested in human-AI_collab art & NFTs on the Cardano Blockchain
-- 🌱 I’m currently learning about policy IDs
+- 🌱 I’m currently learning about AutoGPT
-- 💞️ I’m looking to collaborate on buying and selling CNFTs
+- 💞️ I’m looking to collaborate in human-AI_collab art
 - 📫 If you need to, contact me via mail

 <!---